-Typographical conventions
+Typographical

-The following typographical conventions are used in this book:
+The typographical conventions are:

-italic Highlights important notes, introduces special terminology, denotes internal cross-references, and citations.

-bold Highlights interface elements, such as menu names and buttons.
-Also used for terms in descriptive lists, where appropriate.

-typewriter Denotes text that can be entered at the keyboard, such as commands, file and program names, and source code.

-typewriter Denotes a permitted abbreviation for a command or option.
-The underlined text can be entered instead of the full command or option name.
+italic Highlights important notes, introduces special terminology, denotes internal cross-references, and citations. bold Highlights interface elements, such as menu names.
+Denotes signal names.
+Also used for terms in descriptive lists, where appropriate. monospace Denotes text that you can enter at the keyboard, such as commands, file and program names, and source code. mono space Denotes a permitted abbreviation for a command or option.
+You can enter the underlined text instead of the full command or option name.

-typewriter italic

-Denotes arguments to commands and functions where the argument is to be replaced by a specific value.
+monospace italic Denotes arguments to monospace text where the argument is to be replaced by a specific value. monospace bold Denotes language keywords when used outside example code. < and > Angle brackets enclose replaceable terms for assembler syntax where they appear in code or code fragments.
+They appear in normal font in running text.
+For example: • MRC p15, 0 <rd>, <crn>, <crm>, <opcode_2></opcode_2></crm></crn></rd> • The Opcode_2 value selects which register is accessed.

-typewriter bold

-Denotes language keywords when used outside example code and ARM processor signal names.

-Timing diagram conventions
+Timing diagrams

-The key provided in on page xx explains the components used in timing diagrams.
-Any variations are labeled when they occur.
-Therefore, no additional meaning must be attached unless specifically stated.
+The figure named Key to timing diagram conventions explains the components used in timing diagrams.
+Variations, when they occur, have clear labels.
+You must not assume any timing information that is not explicit in the diagrams.